Broken Furnace 6 Signs That You Have one and how to fix them

-Winters in Seattle are not usually that bad, but they can get down into the ’30s.
-And it’s on nights like this that you don’t want to wake up to find you have a broken furnace and there is no heat.
+Broken Furnace in Seattle can be fairly uncomfortable, especially if it gets down into the ’30s.
+And it’s on nights like this that you don’t want to wake up to find there is no heat.
 Fortunately, there are some signs you can look out for to let you know your furnace needs a bit of TLC.
 If you don’t want to get left out in the cold this winter, read on to learn more.

 Carbon Monoxide (CO) Gas Buildup

 It’s easy to succumb to CO poisoning because the gas is both colorless and odorless.
 Since we humans can’t detect the gas ourselves, we must rely on CO detectors to keep us from harm.

 Even still, 400 Americans die every year from accidental Carbon Monoxide poisoning.
 CO detectors often end up getting installed on or near the ceiling of a room like a fire alarm.
 This is an issue because Carbon Monoxide gas is heavier than air.
 If a detector is near the ceiling, the entire room has to fill with the deadly gas before it goes off.
 Instead, install CO detectors about two to three feet off the floor.

 What Does This Have to do With my Broken Furnace?

 CO gases build up when fossil fuels, like those used in your furnace, do not fully burn off or burn improperly.
 So, if your CO detector picks up gas, it could be because your furnace isn’t burning fuel as it should.

 Even if your Carbon Monoxide alarm doesn’t go off, be wary if you start feeling any of the following symptoms:

 - Flu-like symptoms